RohanAlexander/blogdown_website/content/home/about.md

 # Biography

 I am a PhD student in the Research School of Economics at the Australian National University where I research Australian economic history.
-As part of my current project with Tim Hatton I create, merge, and analyse census and election datasets from around Federation.
+As part of my current project with Tim Hatton I create, merge, and analyse Federation-era census and election datasets.

 I am a co-founder of Petit Poll, which uses statistical methods to produce Australian political polls.
 And I am a consultant at Grosvenor Management Consulting, where I analyse Australian public-sector procurement.